firaghost/YegnaBingoBot/BINGOROYALE_IMPLEMENTATION.md

-# ✅ Bingo Royale Implementation Status
+# ✅ BingoX Implementation Status

 ## 🎯 Summary

-Your YegnaBingoBot project **already has the exact Bingo Royale design and functionality implemented**.
-All pages, animations, and UI components match bingoroyale.fun perfectly.
+Your BingoXBot project **already has the exact BingoX design and functionality implemented**.
+All pages, animations, and UI components match bingoBingoX.fun perfectly.

 ---